astronomer/docs/astro/create-project.md

 :::tip

-With the `astro run` command you can run and debug DAG with just the command line.
-You do not need to use the local webserver or create the infrastructure above to run DAG code locally.
-See [Run and Debug DAGs with Astro Run](test-and-troubleshoot-locally.md#run-and-debug-dags-with-astro-run) for more information.
+Use the `astro run` command to run and debug a DAG from the command line.
+You don't need to use the local webserver or create infrastructure to run DAG code locally.
+See [Run and Debug DAGs with Astro Run](test-and-troubleshoot-locally.md#run-and-debug-dags-with-astro-run).

 :::